 Parents/carers are informed of their daughter's attendance in each termly reporting cycle.
-Students receive weekly attendance stickers with attendance Year to Date Figure and previous week's attendance.
+Students are notified of their weekly attendance and YTD figures and these are recorded in their journals.
 Parents can also view student's attendance via Classcharts.

-School target for attendance is 97%; parents/carers will receive a letter should their daughter's attendance reach 95% and again if it reaches 93% or 3 days absence in any term.
+School target for attendance is 97%; parents/carers will likely receive a letter to notify them when their daughter's attendance reaches a key 'trigger' point of 95%, 93% or 3 days absence in any term.
 If attendance drops below 91% or 4 days absence in any term parents/carers may be invited into school to meet with their daughter's Head of Year/Assistant Head of Year/Attendance Officer/Education Welfare Officer.